-- (1) One person may only submit one proposal as Principal Investigator for one project only. - (2) Multiple applications will not be permitted for those applying to the FY2023 Call for R&D Proposals for "Responsible Innovation with Conscience and Agility," "Solution-Driven Co-creative R&D Program for SDGs (Scenario Creation Phase, Solution Creation Phase)," and the new framework established in 2023 under the SOLVE for SDGs program. - (3) Current Principal Investigators of the Research Institute of Science and Technology for Society (RISTEX) cannot submit proposals (excluding cases where the R&D implementation period ends during FY2023).
+- (1) One person may only submit one proposal as Principal Investigator for one project only. - (2) Multiple applications will not be permitted for those applying to the FY2024 call for R&D proposals for "Responsible Innovation with Conscience and Agility," "Solution-Driven Co-creative R&D Program for SDGs: Scenario Creation Phase, Solution Creation Phase," and "Solution-Driven Co-creative R&D Program for SDGs: Trust Formation from Social Aspects in the Information Society." - (3) Current Principal Investigators of the RISTEX R&D Programs cannot submit proposals (excluding cases where the R&D implementation period ends during FY2024).